monove/cordova-plugin-card-io/README.md

 Note: If you would like to actually process a credit card charge, you might be interested in the [PayPal Cordova Plug-in](https://github.com/paypal/PayPal-Cordova-Plugin).

+### iOS Quirks

+Since iOS 10 it's mandatory to add a `NSCameraUsageDescription` and `NSPhotoLibraryUsageDescription` in the info.plist.

+- `NSCameraUsageDescription` describes the reason that the app accesses the user’s camera.

+When the system prompts the user to allow access, this string is displayed as part of the dialog box.

+To add this entry you can pass the following variables on plugin install.

+- `CAMERA_USAGE_DESCRIPTION` for `NSCameraUsageDescription`

+Example:

+    cordova plugin add cordova-plugin-card-io --variable CAMERA_USAGE_DESCRIPTION="your usage message"

+If you don't pass the variable, the plugin will add an empty string as value.

+---

 Maintenance of this repository
 ------------------------------